ess-dive-community/essdive-sample-id-metadata/README.md

 Other documents to get started:
 - [Instructions document](instructions.md): Instructions to register samples for IGSNs through SESAR, and submit related datasets to ESS-DIVE.
 - [Sample metadata template](sampleTemplate.xls): Download spreadsheet template with standard fields to register samples for IGSNs.

+## Updates in v1.0.0
+- This is the first release of the Sample ID and Metadata Reporting Format

 ## File formatting requirements